 - 5.1.
-The student will be referred to their Head of Learning (HOL) by the appropriate Student Tutor (or equivalent).
-A Chair's report will be given to the HOL at least one working day before the meeting detailing the reasons for referral. - 5.2.
-The HOL has the responsibility for chairing the meeting as per paragraph 4.4 and the S3 or equivalent record will be completed during the meeting by the Student Tutor or equivalent.
-The HOL will meet with the student as soon as possible but no
+The student will be referred to their Teaching and Learning Manager (TLM) by the appropriate Pastoral Support Tutor (or equivalent).
+A Chair's report will be given to the TLM at least one working day before the meeting detailing the reasons for referral. - 5.2.
+The TLM has the responsibility for chairing the meeting as per paragraph 4.4 and the S3 or equivalent record will be completed during the meeting by the Pastoral Support Tutor or equivalent.
+The TLM will meet with the student as soon as possible but no later than 10 working days after receipt of the Incident Report, Cause for Concern or request for escalation.

-- later than 10 working days after receipt of the Incident Report, Cause for Concern or request for escalation. - 5.3.
+- 5.3.
 The review meeting will be held as agreed and if the problem persists or the student does not meet the agreed targets, then Stage 3 of this procedure will be instigated. - 5.4.
 If targets are successfully achieved, the student will be moved down to Stage 1 of the referral or can be removed from the referral process altogether at the discretion of the Referral Chair. - 5.5.
-If the concern raised is around the students Fitness to Study a member of the Wellbeing Team will be invited to attend the meeting.
-Appropriate College and external services will be explored along with any reasonable adjustments.
+If the concern raised is around the student's Fitness to Study a member of the Wellbeing Team will be invited to attend the meeting.
+Appropriate college and external services will be explored along with any reasonable adjustments.
 The student will be told how the procedure works and what the next steps will be.